MirrorNetworking/Mirror/doc/Articles/General/Migration.md

 }
 ```

-Notice the callback will also work in the server in Mirror.
+Notice the callback will also work in the server in MirrorNG.

 ### 9. Replace Components

 Every networked prefab and scene object needs to be adjusted.
-They will be using `NetworkIdentity` from Unet, and you need to replace that component with `NetworkIdentity` from Mirror.
+They will be using `NetworkIdentity` from Unet, and you need to replace that component with `NetworkIdentity` from MirrorNG.
 You may be using other network components, such as `NetworkAnimator` or `NetworkTransform`.
-All components from Unet should be replaced with their corresponding component from Mirror.
+All components from Unet should be replaced with their corresponding component from MirrorNG.

 Note that if you remove and add a NetworkIdentity, you will need to reassign it in any component that was referencing it.

 ### 10. Update Extended Components

-Some commonly extended components, such as NetworkManager, have changed method parameters in Mirror.
+Some commonly extended components, such as NetworkManager, have changed method parameters in MirrorNG.
 A commonly used override is OnServerAddPlayer.
 Using the original HLAPI, your override may have looked like this:

 ```cs
 public override void OnServerAddPlayer(NetworkConnection conn, short playerControllerId, NetworkReader extraMessageReader)